Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Introduction

 \section{Introduction}

-Learning neural embeddings of molecular graphs has become of paramount importance in the field of computer-aided drug discovery \cite{muratov2020qsar}.
-For example, a molecular property prediction model can help speed up the process and reduce the cost of designing molecules by reducing the number of molecules that must be synthesised and measured.
+Learning neural embeddings of molecular graphs has become of paramount importance in computer-aided drug discovery \cite{muratov2020qsar,wang2023scientific}.
+For instance, a molecular property prediction (MPP) model can expedite and economise the design process by reducing the need for synthesising and measuring molecules.
 Thereby, such models can be immensely useful in the hit-to-lead and early lead optimisation phase of a drug discovery project \cite{stanley2021fsmol}.
-However, obtaining labels of molecule properties is expensive and time-consuming, especially since the size of potential pharmocologically active molecules is estimated to be in the order of $10^{60}$ \cite{search_space,wang2022molecular}.
+However, obtaining labels of molecule properties is expensive and time-consuming, especially since the size of potential pharmacologically active molecules is estimated to be in the order of $10^{60}$ \cite{search_space,wang2022molecular}.

-Graph Self-Supervised Learning (GSSL) paves the way for learning molecular graph embeddings without human annotations by learning embeddings that transfer to a variety of downstream datasets.
-Unfortunately, the evaluation of such general-purpose embeddings is fundamentally difficult.
+Graph Self-Supervised Learning (GSSL) paves the way for learning molecular graph embeddings without human annotations that are transferable to various downstream datasets.
+Unfortunately, the evaluation of such general-purpose embeddings is fundamentally complex.
 Different proxy objectives will place different demands on them, and no single downstream dataset can be definitive.
-Moreover, many of the previously proposed GSSL works are disconnected in terms of the tasks they target as well as the datasets they use for evaluation, making direct comparison difficult.
+Moreover, many of the previously proposed GSSL works are disconnected in terms of the tasks they target and the datasets they use for evaluation, making direct comparison difficult.